Spinball Whizzer: History

 Opening in 2004, Spinball Whizzer featured a loose pinball machine theme.
 The name was a pun on the song "Pinball Wizard" by The Who.
 In 2010, it was announced that Spinball Whizzer would be receiving a Sonic the Hedgehog re-brand as part of a partnership with Japanese video game company Sega.
-The roller coaster was therefore given a red and blue track repaint; new decoys, signage and audio, including songs from the games and station announcements provided in-character by Roger Craig Smith as Sonic, prior to his official debut as the character in Sonic Free Riders.
-The ride re-opened to the public as Sonic Spinball on 13 February 2010 during the park's February half term event.
+The roller coaster was therefore given a red and blue track repaint; new decoys, signage, and audio, including songs from the games and station announcements provided in-character by Roger Craig Smith as Sonic, before his official debut as the character in Sonic Free Riders.
+The ride re-opened to the public as Sonic Spinball on 13 February 2010 during the park's February half-term event.
 A Sonic-themed room was also made available at the Alton Towers Hotel, which featured various playable Sonic games and wallpaper based on Sonic the Hedgehog 4: Episode I.

 Sega previously had a deal with Alton Towers for the Toyland Tours dark ride.
-A Sonic animatronic featured in one of the ride's scenes along with associated sound effects and music.
-However, the ride was closed for refurbishment in June 2005 to make way for Charlie and the Chocolate Factory: The Ride, and currently the Alton Towers Dungeons.
+A Sonic animatronic featured in one of the ride's scenes, along with associated sound effects and music.
+However, the ride was closed for refurbishment in June 2005 to make way for Charlie and the Chocolate Factory: The Ride.
+Currently, the Alton Towers Dungeons.
 Sega's sponsorship was set to end in 2013 as part of the three-year deal.
-At the end of 2013, the sponsorship was renewed, and continued until 2016.
+At the end of 2013, the sponsorship was renewed and continued until 2016.

 On 2 June 2015, the ride was temporarily closed, owing to an accident on The Smiler at Alton Towers.
 Sonic Spinball reopened on 15 June 2015.
-The ride's original Spinball Whizzer theme was restored for the 2016 season as part of an area of the park called Adventure Land.
+The ride's original Spinball Whizzer theme was restored for the 2016 season as part of the Adventure Land.